Cat Quest maker The Gentlebros wants to leave mark on Singapore gaming scene

 Asked if The Gentlebros intend to continue to be such a lean outfit, Wong said the decision to stay small is “definitely intentional” as there were fears that if it grew too quickly, the start-up might lose focus.

 “Today, we are all peers and we communicate on a WhatsApp chat group,” he said, adding this might not be possible if more people joined.
-“We hope to keep it as small as possible.”
+“We hope to keep it as small as possible for as long as possible.”

 PLANNING FOR THE FUTURE